scottyhq/deploy-pangeo-jhub/README.md

 # deploy-pangeo-jhub

 One-stop shop for deploying a [Pangeo JupyterHub](https://pangeo.io/architecture.html) on AWS.
 This repository uses `snakemake` to configure and deploy computing resources on AWS.
 Following the steps in the README you should have a hub up and running in ~ 30 minutes.
 Inspired by https://github.com/dask/dask-tutorial-infrastructure.
 Note that are many alternative approaches to deployment.
 I was inspired to learn snakemake...

+**Warning: running this code will incure AWS costs and no gaurantees are made for network security.
+Use at your own risk**

 In more detail running the following code will
   - create an [EKS Kubernetes Cluster](https://aws.amazon.com/eks/)